chanon-t/party-haan/README.md

 *Live version: http://35.187.247.46*

 ## Installation
-Go to ./web and ./server directory in teminal and run this command
+Go to ./web and ./server directory in teminal and run this command.

 ```
 npm install